 In today’s marketplace, competition is fierce and buyers have endless options available at their fingertips.
-Having a good product is no longer enough.
+Having a good product or service is no longer enough.

-Your sales representatives must be capable of selling not only your product, but also of selling themselves as strategic advisors capable of helping solve their prospects’ and customers’ business problems.
-A sales rep must focus less on transactional sales, and more on building long-term relationships with your customers.
+Your salespeople must be capable of selling not only your offering, but also of selling themselves as strategic advisors capable of helping solve their prospects’ and customers’ business problems.
+A salesperson must focus less on transactional sales, and more on building long-term relationships with your customers.

 And they can do that by using a consultative sales approach.